-Longhorn supports to use more than one disk on the nodes to store the volume data.
+Longhorn supports using more than one disk on the nodes to store the volume data.

 /var/lib/longhorn on the host will be used for storing the volume data.
 You can avoid using the default directory by adding a new disk, then disable scheduling for

-To add a new disk for a node, heading to
+To add a new disk for a node, head to the

-Node tab, select one of the node, and select
+Node tab, select one of the nodes, and select

-To add any additional disks, user needs to:
+To add any additional disks, you need to:

-Longhorn will detect the storage information (e.g. maximum space, available space) about the disk automatically, and start scheduling to it if it’s possible to accomodate the volume in there.
+Longhorn will detect the storage information (e.g. maximum space, available space) about the disk automatically, and start scheduling to it if it’s possible to accommodate the volume.
 A path mounted by the existing disk won’t be allowed.

-User can reserve a certain amount of space of the disk to stop Longhorn from using it.
+A certain amount of disk space can be reserved to stop Longhorn from using it.
 It can be set in the

 Space Reserved field for the disk.
 It’s useful for the non-dedicated storage disk on the node.